iurisemedo/MultiSectionWebsite/replit.md

   - Created premium pricing modal with 3 tiers
   - Fixed image path issues for special character filenames
   - Configured workflow to serve on port 5000
+  - **Converted entire design to dark theme** with Apple-inspired aesthetics
+    - Updated all backgrounds to dark slate (#0F172A)
+    - Updated cards and surfaces to lighter slate (#1E293B)
+    - Adjusted all text colors for optimal contrast
+    - Updated buttons, borders, and hover states
+    - Modified pricing modal with dark gradients
+    - Architect-reviewed and approved

 ## Future Enhancements
 - Add actual payment integration (Stripe/PayPal)